Residential Learning Communities

 Outdoor Pursuits - Harrison Hall

-If you’re a Pre-Nursing major, this community is for you!
-Live with other Pre-Nursing majors, study together, and find connection through your shared classes and experience at UNC.
+If you’re a Nursing Exploring major, this community is for you!
+Live with other Nursing Exploring majors, study together and find connection through your shared classes and experiences at UNC.

 Queer Living Community - Berkenkotter House and Horst House